Ice Machine Leasing

 AIR-COOLED ICE MACHINES

-What does it mean to be an “air-cooled” ice machine?
+What does it mean for something to be called an “air-cooled ice machine”?
 These ice machines use air to transfer heat out of the machine.
 The machine’s internal fans and vents circulate the air inside.
 When air flows through the condenser coils, it removes the internal heat.
 There are vents in the rear or sides of the ice machine, that lets the warm air out.

 The ENERGY STAR program is an initiative of the US Environmental Protection Agency that certifies appliances based on their energy consumption.
-Elite air-cooled ice machines have an ENERGY STAR seal of approval.
-This means they consume less energy than similar, but less energy efficient ice machines.
+Elite Mechanical LLC air-cooled ice machines have an ENERGY STAR seal of approval.
+This means they consume less energy than similar, but less energy-efficient ice machines.

 One of the challenges with air-cooled machines is that as air is pulled through the machine, so are airborne contaminants such as grease and dirt.
 Especially, in kitchens, airborne grease sticks to and may coat the fan blades and condenser coils.
 Now dust and dirt naturally in the air sticks to the grease in the system.
 An insulation layer of dirt is now on the condenser, and that’s not good.
 The condenser can’t transfer the heat to the air through the dirt.
 This poor transfer results in lower ice production and potential damage to the equipment.

-Elite will work hard to make sure your system is working at top efficiency.
+Elite Mechanical LLC will work hard to make sure your system is working at top efficiency.

 WATER-COOLED ICE MACHINES

-What does it mean to be an “water-cooled” ice machine?
+What does it mean for something to be called a “water-cooled ice machine”?

 Water-cooled ice machines use water instead of air to transfer heat out of the machine.
 Water coils run along the condenser coils.
 The condenser coils release heat into the water.
 The hot water drains out of the unit, removing heat from the system along with it.
 This allows the ice machine to maintain a cool temperature.